RedisGraph/RedisGraph/docs/docs/cypher_support.md

 type: docs
 weight: 1
 description: >
-"RedisGraph implements a subset of the Cypher language, which is growing as development continues.
+	RedisGraph implements a subset of the Cypher language, which is growing as development continues.
-This document is based on the Cypher Query Language Reference (version 9), available at [OpenCypher Resources](https://www.opencypher.org/resources)."
+	This document is based on the Cypher Query Language Reference (version 9), available at [OpenCypher Resources](https://www.opencypher.org/resources).
 ---

 ## Patterns